`

 Florence Martin

-(Pronoun: she – her) Florence has been Equity, Diversity and Inclusion Coordinator at URelles since 2023, and is a member of the Ordre professionnel des criminologues du Québec.
+(Pronoun: she – her) Florence has been Equity, Diversity and Inclusion Coordinator at URelles since 2023.

 Read more